Byron1z/configure-ad-B1z/README.md

 </p>
 <h3>What we'll do - (Active Directory Lab)</h3>
 <p>
-  In this Active Directory Lab we'll create two VMs in Azure and in the same VNET.
-One will be a Domain Controller, the other will be a Client machine.
-We will change the DC to a static IP because it will offer Active Directory Services to the Client machine.
-For that, the Client machine will have to join to the Domain.
-We then have to change the DNS settings on the Client machine, the Client machine will use the DC as its DNS Server.
+  In this Active Directory Lab, we'll create two VMs in Azure and in the same VNET.
+One will be a DC (Domain Controller), and the other will be a Client machine.
+We will change the DC to a static IP address because it will offer Active Directory Services to the Client's machine.
+For that, the Client machine will have to join the Domain.
+We then have to change the DNS settings on the Client machine so that the Client machine will use the DC(Domain Controller) as its DNS Server.
 </p>
 <p>
   <img src="https://i.imgur.com/SuvHoB1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>